lcolladotor/lcolladotorsource/content/home/mentoring.md

  css_class = ""
 +++

 Here you can find the students that I've mentored as their advisor and/or are currently working with me.
+Check the [anonymous team survey results](https://lcolladotor.github.io/team_surveys/) for more detailed and fully transparent information about what people in the team feel like.